bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 To create a new VM click the "Create" button |create icon| at the bottom-right corner.

 .. figure:: _static/VMs_Create4.png

 The *New virtual machine* form contains two tabs: *General* and *Advanced*.

 In the *General* tab the following fields should be filled in:

 .. note:: Required fields are marked with an asterisk (*).

-.. note:: Required fields are marked with an asterisk (*).